-The following table sets forth the approximate number of record holders of our common stock as of September 30, 2012.
+The following table sets forth the approximate number of record holders of our common stock as of

-Number of Record

-Title of Class Holders

-Common Stock, \$0.001 par value 1
+Title of Class Common Stock, \$0.001 par value

 Item 30.
 Indemnification

 Maryland law permits a Maryland corporation to include in its charter a provision limiting the liability of its directors and officers to the corporation and its stockholders for money damages except for liability resulting from (a) actual receipt of an improper benefit or profit in money, property or services or (b) active and deliberate dishonesty established by a final judgment as being material to the cause of action.
 Our articles of incorporation contain such a provision that eliminates directors' and officers' liability to the maximum extent permitted by Maryland law, subject to the requirements of the 1940 Act.